Carroll Shelby: Driving career

 Shelby began his racing career as an amateur.
-In January 1952, Shelby raced his friend Ed Wilkin's MG TC at the Grand Prairie Naval Air Station drag meet.
+In May 1952, Shelby raced his friend Ed Wilkin's MG TC at the Norman Grand Prix in Norman, Oklahoma.
+At this race is where he first used the 98 racing number he carried for the remainder of his career in motorsports.
 Later in the year, he raced Charles Brown's Cadillac-Allards at Caddo Mills, Texas.
-At the end of 1952, Shelby won four races, taking home only trophies, accepting no prize money.
+At the end of 1952, Shelby won four races, taking home only trophies and accepting no prize money.

 In 1953, Shelby raced Brown's Cad-Allard, then Roy Cherryhomes' Cad-Allard, winning eight or nine races.

-The following year, he drove in the Mil Kilometros de la Ciudad de Buenos Aires, sponsored by the Automobile Club of Argentina and the Sports Car Club of America.
+The following year, Shelby drove in the Mil Kilometros de la Ciudad de Buenos Aires, sponsored by the Automobile Club of Argentina and the Sports Car Club of America.
 There he met John Wyer, Aston Martin's team manager, who asked Shelby to drive their DBR3 at Sebring.
 During the race, the DBR3 broke an axle and did not finish.

-In April 1954, Shelby traveled to Europe, where he raced a DBR3 for Wyer at Aintree, then at Le Mans.
-He and Graham Whitehead took fifth in an Aston Martin at the Thousand Kilometers at Monza on 27 June.
-He then drove in the 3-car factory team effort at Silverstone on 17 July with Peter Collins and Roy Salvadori; they took the three top places.
+In April 1954, Shelby traveled to Europe, where he raced a DBR3 for Aston Martin at Aintree, then at Le Mans.
+He and Graham Whitehead took fifth place in an Aston Martin at the 1,000 km at Monza on 27 June.
+He then drove in the three-car factory team effort at Silverstone on 17 July with Peter Collins and Roy Salvadori; they took the three top places.